 NYSAES extension doesn’t end at harvest: high quality and safe food processing is vital to consumers and manufacturers of value-added products.
-NYSAES offers resources and training through the Northeast Center for Food Entrepreneurship and the National Good Agricultural Practices Program.
+NYSAES offers resources and training through the The Cornell Food Venture Center (CFVC) and the National Good Agricultural Practices Program.

 - The Institute for Food Safety at Cornell University (IFS@CU)